CO2-Codes/Scala-IRC-bot/README.md

 In the configuration file, the array of `bot-admins` is used to decide who is allowed to run admin-only commands (currently only !quit in the adminListener).
 The separate `puppet-masters` array is used to decide who may puppet the bot.

 The `listeners` array is the most important.
 This decides which functionality your instance of the bot will have.
+Every listener has an ignore-channels settings which can be used to ignore all messages from those channels for that specific listener.

 ## Available listeners